danielhrisca/asammdf/documentation/intro.rst

 * for version 3

-    * functionality related to sample reduction block: the samples reduction blocks are simply ignored
+    * functionality related to sample reduction block: the sample reduction blocks are simply ignored

 * for version 4

-    * functionality related to sample reduction block: the samples reduction blocks are simply ignored
+    * functionality related to sample reduction block: the sample reduction blocks are simply ignored
     * handling of channel hierarchy: channel hierarchy is ignored
     * full handling of bus logging measurements: currently only CAN bus logging is implemented with the ability to *get* signals defined in the attached CAN database (.arxml or .dbc)